Highlights from our third season of conversations with some truly inspiring women.

-Ingerlise Svaleng is the founder of 21 Gifts – an initiative she started with her husband after their first daughter, Maia, was born with Down syndrome, to support other families like them.
+Ingerlise Svaleng is a communications professional with a background in organisational coaching and positive psychology.
+She's also the founder of 21 Gifts – an initiative she started with her husband after their first daughter, Maia, was born with Down syndrome.

-Solai Valliappan is an investor in the tech space, with a keen focus on start-ups that are bringing about positive change.
+Solai Valliappan is an actuary turned tech investor, with an interest in start-ups that are bringing about positive change.
 She’s also a champion of female founders and hopes to inspire more women to start their own companies and get the backing they need to bring their big ideas to the world.

 Greens Senator Lidia Thorpe is a passionate advocate for human rights, social justice and the environment.
 A proud Gunnai Gunditjmara and Djab Wurrung woman, she was the first Aboriginal woman to be elected to the Victorian Parliament, before making the leap to Federal Parliament as the first Aboriginal Senator for Victoria.